"Parenting the Child You Didn't Expect While You Were Expecting" Tele-Course

 Smiling for the camera at my nephew's baptism in 2006.
 One of us was NOT happy about this.

-Eleven years ago, my three year old son was not speaking (and wouldn’t speak until he was five) and I began controlling everything I could.
+Twelve years ago, my three year old son was not speaking (and wouldn’t speak until he was five) and I began controlling everything I could.
 I organized, decluttered, managed and got angry when anyone even tried to mess with my schedule and routine.
 I rarely went anywhere without him because I felt like I was the only one who could meet his needs.
 I didn’t like going places with him because I was so nervous about meltdowns and what other people might think.

 I read every book on late talking kids that I could get my hands on and consulted all of the specialists with the hope that they would have the answers I was searching for.
 I wanted to punch anyone who mentioned the term “autism” in my presence.